Modelling one-to-one table relationships¶

 here).
 As nested object relations are inserted before the parent, the passport_info

-will be attempted to be inserted first and the value of its owner_id
+will be attempted to be inserted first and the value of its owner_id will be attempted to be set as the

-.
-Due to this, based on whether the owner_id
+id of the author.
+Due to this, based on whether the owner_id of passport_info is nullable or not, a

-field of passport_info
+field of author.